keboola/processor-duckdb/README.md

   - **kbc_destination** - name of the output table
   - **primary_key** - list of primary keys
   - **incremental** - boolean
-  - **legacy_manifest** - boolean - if true, creates the output table with a legacy manifest for compatibility with older processors

 #### Example configuration